This man has been a Canadian citizen all his life. So why can't he renew his health card? | CBC News

 I'm hoping someone else doesn't have to go through this.- Serge Currie

-Currie re-applied in February 2019 but he forgot to send a photo of the back of his driver's licence — and didn't know about that omission until all his documents were sent back to him.
+Currie reapplied in February 2019 but forgot to send a photo of the back of his driver's licence — and didn't know about that omission until all his documents were sent back to him.

 Finally, three months ago, he sent in his third application.
 Last month, he received a letter saying it's being processed.